jdevstatic-tutorials/content-dev-workflow/README.md

-is that embedded pictures will not be allowed in Google Docs but this does no matter, because the focus is content structure, spelling and grammar.
+is that embedded pictures will not be allowed in Google Docs but this does not matter, because the focus is content structure, spelling and grammar.